aa57c/CS_5588_DS_Capstone_Assignments/README_Diabetes_Prediction.md

 - **Input Layer**: Accepts the demographic and biometric data.
 - **Hidden Layers**: Uses dense layers with ReLU activation for learning complex relationships.
 - **Output Layer**: A binary classification (diabetes vs. non-diabetes) using a sigmoid activation function.
+- **Output Layer** (for my datasets): because I am calculating prediction in 3 different classes (prediabetes, type-2 diabetes, and gestational diabetes) I used softmax as the output layer activation function

-The model is trained using the Adam optimizer and binary cross-entropy loss, which is appropriate for a binary classification task.
+The model from Kaggle is trained using the Adam optimizer and binary cross-entropy loss, which is appropriate for a binary classification task.
+The models that I have built use a different number of techniques with different optimizers (RMSProp) and categorical-cross entropy loss.
+I have also incorporated ensemble models using RandomForest and XGBoost algorithms.

 ### Results

-The model demonstrates strong predictive power with the following performance:
+The model from Kaggle demonstrates strong predictive power with the following performance:

 - **Accuracy**: 92%
 - **Precision**: 89%